What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 • Unfortunately, this behavior is often misaligned with the user’s expectations.

 For users actively researching or comparing businesses, this adds an unnecessary barrier.
-The popup interrupts the browsing flow, causing friction rather than providing a smoother experience.
+The pop-up interrupts the browsing flow, causing friction rather than providing a smoother experience.

 2. Critical Content Is Hidden or Inaccessible

-One of the most significant issues is the user experience issues with the new Yelp Popup is that key business information is not fully visible:
+One of the most significant issues is the user experience issues with the new Yelp Pop-up is that key business information is not fully visible:

-• Missing Portfolio and Visual Content: Businesses with uploaded project portfolios, detailed images, or menus have found that these assets no longer display correctly—or at all—within the popup window.
+• Missing Portfolio and Visual Content: Businesses with uploaded project portfolios, detailed images, or menus have found that these assets no longer display correctly—or at all—within the pop-up window.

 • Action Buttons Obscured: Call-to-action elements, such as